-Felix is the current chairperson and 35 year member of the Southern CT Chapter of ASIS International, he is currently working on a masters in emergency management.
+Felix is the current Chairperson and 35 year member of ASIS Internationals Southern CT Chapter, he is currently working on a masters in emergency management.

 NASA has developed software tools that provide accurate modeling and simulation methods that tackle the toughest science and engineering challenges to expand our knowledge of Earth.
 And, talk about tax dollars at work, NASA has been disseminating that knowledge freely to the business community through its publication “NASA Tech Briefs” for more than 50 years.
 In the most recent issue of NASA Tech Briefs, we learn that a team at NASA’s Jet Propulsion Laboratory and the University of California at Irvine has developed open-source Ice Sheet System Model software to assimilate remote sensing data into projections of the ice / water mass for both Greenland and Antarctica.

 As reported by NASA: the 2016 total summer melt extent area (the sum of surface melt area for each day for June, July, and August) was 36 million square kilometers (13.9 million square miles), tenth largest in the 1978 to 2016 period (tied with 2004).
 This past summer Greenland also experienced new areas of dark ice in isolated patches along the southeastern coast.